sitewhere/sitewhere.github.io/integration/mule.md

 	<img src="{{ site.url }}/images/integration/mule/add-build-context.png"/>
 </a>

-The final step in the process is to print out the *context* that has been created.
-SiteWhere has the concept of a context that holds device events, their device information, and current assignment all in one neat package called a **SiteWhereContext**.
-We can print the context to the Mule Studio log by adding one more node to the flow.
+The final step in the process is to print out the context that has been created.
+SiteWhere has the concept of a conatiner that holds device events, their device information, and current assignment all in one neat package called a *SiteWhere context*.
+We can print the context to the AnyPoint Studio log by adding one more node to the flow.
 From the palette on the right of the editor drag another SiteWhere node out to the right of the **Device Info** node.
 If done correctly, there should now be three nodes connected in series.
 Click on the new node and look at the properties editor at the bottom.
-Edit the **Display Name** to be **Print Context** and choose **SiteWhere** as the config reference.
+Edit the **Display Name** to be **Log Context** and choose **SiteWhere_Configuration** as the connector configuration.
 Finally, change the operation to **Log sitewhere context** and save the flow.
 It should now look like the one below:

 <a href="{{ site.url }}/images/integration/mule/log-context.png" data-lightbox="architecture" title="Log Event Context">
 	<img src="{{ site.url }}/images/integration/mule/log-context.png"/>